 A Diabetes Nurse focuses on the care and treatment of diabetic patients.
 They treat all stages and complications of Type I and Type II Diabetes, educate patients and families, and support them as they deal with the disease.

 9. Gerontological Nurse Practitioner (NP)

 Gerontological Nurse Practitioners focus on the treatment of elderly patients.
 They diagnose illnesses, prescribe treatment and medication, and order or perform medical examinations.
-They typically work with homecare agencies, long-term care facilities, hospice, or in private practice.
+They typically work with home care agencies, long-term care facilities, hospices, or in private practice.